ArturMoczulski/delconis-atavism-server-docker/README.md

   - `./gradlew dev.down` - Stops Docker containers for development
   - `./gradlew dev.logs` - Display logs for the dev containers
   - `./gradlew dev.restart` - Restarts Docker containers for development

+- Code Generation
+  - `./gradlew -PpluginName=Superhero newPlugin` - Creates a new plugin in `src/plugins/` from a boilerplate
+  - `./gradlew -PpluginName=Superhero -PmessageName=ShootLaserFromEyes newGenericMessage` - Creates a new client to server message boilerplate in your `Superhero` plugin named `ShootLaserFromEyes`

 #### Structure